antzm/sage-maker/README.md

 ## Why learn how to use SageMaker?

-If you have a powefull computer with a state of the art graphing card, then obviously you could use your own computer for data abalysis and machine learning using jupyter notebboks.
+If you have a powefull computer, with a state of the art graphing card, then obviously you could use your own computer for data analysis and machine learning, using jupyter notebboks.

 If though you don't own, or in general you don't have access to such a computer, then by all means it would be beneficial to learn how to use the Amazon SageMaker platform, as you will be able to analyze vast amounts of data and to use them for training machine learning models.